Jezzamonn/phone-tree-of-despair/dialog/dialog.md

 Coffee!
 That it!
 Ok, 3 Across.
 Baby feline.
 6 letters.

 Yup, kitten fits.
 Next one: 4 Down.
 Element with 8 electrons.
-And its 7 letters.
+6 letters.

 Oxygen fits!
 Ok, last one: 1 Across.
 Another word for quiet.
 6 letters long, the second letter is 'I' and the third letter is 'L'.